OptionsBell Options Flow

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's function: showing where unusual premium sits along the expiry axis in DTE buckets with call/put splits.
-It is distinct from sibling tools like get_flow_sentiment or get_iv_rank, which serve different purposes.
+The description clearly states the tool's purpose: showing where the day's unusual premium sits along the expiry axis in DTE buckets with call/put splits.
+It uses a specific verb ("sits") and distinguishes it from sibling tools by focusing on expiry concentration rather than broader flow or IV metrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.